haan78/Beluga/README.md

         public abort() : void
     }
 - data: Indicates current record value in the document.
 It is a readonly property.
-- id: Indicates current record id in the document.
+- id: Indicates current record identifier in the document.
 It is a readonly property.
 - accept: This method is used for accepting data for each element in the document. "data" parameter indicates an object which will be added to the query list.
 - denied: This method is used for canceling the last "accept" command.
 When the "denied" method calls the current element of the document is dropped from the query list.
 - stop: This method is used for stopping the loop.
 Accepted records before this command are reachable.
 But the loop will no be more continued.